Lestari Awards 2026

 Energy Efficiency

-Recognizing an organization which has demonstrated energy efficiency and energy conservation throughout its supply and value chain, developed best energy-saving projects, whilst demonstrating energy and carbon savings, backed-up by data, with particular consideration for innovation and replicability.
+Recognizing an organization which has demonstrated energy efficiency and energy conservation throughout its supply and value chain, developed best energy-saving projects, whilst demonstrated energy savings, backed-up by data, with particular consideration for innovation and replicability.

 GRI Indicative Reference: